Devilasa/Advent-of-Code/README.md

 # Advent-of-Code
-my personal solution to the aoc's puzzles using java
+my solutions to the aoc's puzzles using java